Canon G7 X vs G9X Mark II

 - Faster burst: Shoots at higher frequency (8.2 vs 6.5 flaps/sec) to capture the decisive moment.

 - Less heavy: Has a lower weight (by 98g or 32 percent) and is thus easier to take along.

 - Longer lasting: Gets more shots (235 versus 210) out of a single battery charge.

 - Easier travel charging: Can be conveniently charged via its USB port.

 - Easier wireless transfer: Supports Bluetooth for image sharing without cables.

 - More affordable: Was released into a lower priced segment (24 percent cheaper at launch).

 - More modern: Reflects 2 years and 3 months of technical progress since the G7X launch.

-If the count of individual advantages (bullet points above) is taken as a guide, the G7X comes out slightly ahead of the G9X Mark II (8 : 7 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the match-up finishes in a tie (8 points each).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.